BenShutt/Utilities/README.md

 # Utilities

-A simple swift package of entities and extensions commonly used in Swift development.
+A simple swift package collecting common functionality used in Swift development.

-## Structure
+## Libraries

-There are 3 targets, each of which create a corresponding library product
+There are 3 targets, each of which create a corresponding library product with its own README

 - ColorUtilities
 - Utilities
 - ViewRenderer

-Please see the corresponding `README.md` for each.